Supplemental material: The Monashee reflection: Re-examination of a Lithoprobe crustal-scale seismic reflection in the southern Canadian Cordillera

 Any type of content formally published in an academic journal, usually following a peer-review process.

 Geosphere, February 2007, v.
 3, p.
 26-41, doi: 10.1130/GES00049.1.
-Animation 1 - Monashee reflection model 1: Cylindrical plunging surface with an axis parallel to section 6 (plunging 24° toward 188°).
-Surface trace roughly coincides with the shape of the Thor-Odin high-strain zone but is offset geographically.
+Animation 3 - Monashee reflection model 3: Triangulate irregular network (TIN) digital elevation model (DEM) of an arbitrary surface containing the two seismic traces of the Monashee reflection and the surface trace of the southwestern portion of the Thor-Odin high-strain zone (TOHZ).
+The overall surface is slightly angular, and there is no single well-defined axis due to the linear interpolation between data points.
 Lithoprobe seismic profiles 6 and 7-9 are projected as bent surfaces to honor major bends in the acquisitions lines.
 The surface compilation map (Kruse et al., 2004) is draped over a digital terrain model (DTM created from 1:20,000 British Columbia Terrain Resource Information Management Program topography data).
-The digital elevation models of the Monashee reflection are projected up-plunge to intersect the surface geology.
 File size is 4.0 MB.